South Hornchurch (ward): Summary

 Councillors elected by party at each general borough election.

 Havering council elections since 2022

 There was a revision of ward boundaries in Havering in 2022.
 South Hornchurch lost territory in the south to Rainham and Wennington and the new ward of Beam Park.
 The number of councillors representing the ward was reduced from three to two.

+2026 election

+The election took place on 7 May 2026.